besttoolsforever/besttoolsforever/README.md

 🌐 English Version 🇺🇸
 👋 Hello, I'm Luiz Eduardo
-📌 My development journey began in 2009 by tweaking plugins and templates for CMS platforms (like Joomla and WordPress) — my first direct contact with code, long before any technical courses and well before the rise of AI.
+📌 My development journey began in 2009 by tweaking plugins and templates for CMS platforms (like Joomla and WordPress) — my first direct contact with code, long before any technical courses.

 🔧 During a remote work period in 2024, I recognized the need to automate repetitive tasks.
 I created JavaScript and HTML utilities for text cleaning and standardization (capitalization, upper/lower case), along with a simple timer for time management (which also proved useful for not burning my lunch).